ofirdagan/velo-workshop/step1.md

    ![add bind](assets/add_bind.png)

 10. Test your work
-    * If all the steps went as planed, People can now register to your site using their google/facebook/email accounts and see the list of their services.
+    * If all the steps went as planed, people can now register to your site using their google/facebook/email accounts and see the list of their services.
 They can also create new services.
     * Bonus - For each row in the repeater add an icon of a trash bin and connect it to delete the current service.

+## All Done?
 Congratulations!
 You're done with Step 1 (the longest).
 Move on to [Step 2 - Learning about repeaters](step2.md)